NeotropicSAS/kuwaiba-docs/admin/en/src/appendixes/appendix_e.md

 In addition to certificates issued by a CA, there are also self-signed certificates.
 These digital certificates are signed by the same entity that creates them, rather than by a CA, which will be the type we are going to implement.

-1. Create the Certificate Authority (CA) Private Key
+1. Create the Certificate Authority (CA) Private Key:

     Create a private key in the desired location.
 In this example, it was created in the root directory within a folder named `certificate`: